JakeGinnivan/WebApi.Hal/README.md

 -------------------------
 This is the base class for all representations your api returns.
 It has an abstract method you must override, `abstract void CreateHypermedia();`

-In the constructor, you can set the Rel property, as this generally doesn't change based on context.
+In the constructor, set the Rel property, as this generally doesn't change based on context.

 In CreateHypermedia() you could register a **self** link, but it's done automatically for you if you don't.
 Register other hypermedia that your resource should **always** have.